AzraelSec/CMShell/README.md

 * **show-help**: Flag that enable a simple help message.
 * **allowed-commands**: List of the commands we want to make avaiable during navigation.
 * **allowed-files**: List of all files and metadata we want to make available and their relative types.
+* **active-plugins**: List of all active plugins.

 ####Adding new commands
-Commands list is completely extensible: You have only to implement their relative `json` file.
+Commands list is completely extensible: You must only implement their relative `json` files.
 Here's an example of a command core implementation file:

     {